ethz-gtc/npc-engine/README.md

 cargo run --release --example NAME
 ```

-where NAME is one of the followings, in lowercase:
+where NAME is one of the followings, in lowercase.

 ### Tic-tac-toe